jakeheft/rails_engine/README.md

 To test the interconnectivity of this application with the Front-End application (rails_driver),  run `rails s` while inside this project's root directory (rails_engine child directory).
 Then in another terminal window, run `bundle exec rspec spec/features/harness_spec.rb` to run the tests.

 The Back-End has also been fully tested with 100% test coverage in SimpleCov.

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* System dependencies

-* Configuration

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...